Home Tags Ceiling Fan Wiring from Switched Outlet

 Convert Switched Outlet To Hot

-Dear Mr. Electrician: How do I convert switched outlet to hot at all times?
+Dear Mr. Electrician: How do I convert a switched outlet to hot at all times?
 I want to use the switch to control a ceiling fan.
-Answer: Usually to convert switched outlet to hot all of the time a few simple wiring connection changes at the outlet box need to be made.
+Answer: Usually, to convert switched outlet to hot all of the time a few simple wiring connection changes at the outlet box need to be made.
 NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
-The easiest thing for a novice to do to convert a switched outlet to hot at all times is just disconnect the wall switch and join the two wires from the switch together with a wire connector.
-You can then install a blank wall plate to cover the unused switch box.
-However, if you plan to use the wall switch to control a light fixture or a ceiling fan, continue reading.
-Photos below are of a job that I did for a client where I installed two wall switches and a ceiling fan using the existing switch location.
-As part of the task it was necessary to change a switched outlet to hot so that I could supply power to the new fan.
-In the photo at the top of this post you can see that the switch box did not have a neutral conductor in it.
-The white wire on the switch was being used as the LINE (Hot) wire and the black went to the split switched outlet pictured below.
-According to the National Electrical Code a white wire being used as a hot must be changed to a different color.
-It is not unusual to see the white wire being used as the hot conductor on a switch, but it still must be re-identified with a different color.
-If you are working on a white wire that will remain as the LINE (Hot), take the time to re-identify it with another color electrical tape.
+As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.
+The easiest thing for a novice to do to convert a switched outlet to hot at all times is to remove the wires from the wall switch.
+Using pliers, twist them together and cover them with a wire connector.
+You can install a blank wall plate to cover the unused switchbox.
+However, continue reading if you will use the wall switch to control a light fixture or ceiling fan.
+Photos below are of a job I did for a client, installing two wall switches and a ceiling fan using the existing switch location.
+As part of the task, I needed to convert a switched outlet to hot to supply power to the new fan.
+In the photo at the top of this post, you can see that the switch box did not have a neutral conductor in it.
+The white wire on the switch was used as the LINE (Hot) wire, and the black went to the split switched outlet pictured below.
+According to the National Electrical Code, a white wire used as a hot must be changed to a different color.
+It is not unusual to see the white wire as the hot conductor on a switch, but it must still be re-identified with a different color.
+If you are working on a white wire that will remain as the LINE (Hot), take the time to re-identify it with another color of electrical tape.
 Do not use green or gray.
 You can also use a permanent ink marker to colorize the wire.
-The switch conversion job depicted below was done using plastic electrical boxes.
-If you are more interested in converting a one gang metal electrical box to two gang or more, visit this blog post of mine.
-I submitted the electrical permit application for the job below a few weeks prior to starting the work.
+The switch-to-hot conversion job depicted below was done using plastic electrical boxes.
+If you are more interested in converting a one-gang metal electrical box to two-gang or more, visit this blog post of mine.
+I submitted the electrical permit application for the job below a few weeks before starting the work.
 The inspector did not require a rough inspection because it was a small job.
-I only needed an inspection from the town electrical inspector after the work was completed.
-In my permit application I included a one page typewritten detailed scope of work describing what I would be doing.
+After completing the work, I only needed an inspection from the town electrical inspector.
+In my permit application, I included a one-page typewritten detailed scope of work describing what I would be doing.
 It helps the inspector have a better understanding of what's going on.
-CONVERT SWITCHED OUTLET TO HOT First thing is to shut off the power at the circuit breaker.
-Test the wires with a volt meter, pigtail light bulb, or a non-contact voltage detector to make sure that they are dead.
-Next disconnect the existing switch and tape the ends of the wire separately.
+Top Of Page CONVERT SWITCHED OUTLET TO HOT The first thing is to shut off the power at the circuit breaker.
+Test the wires with a volt meter, pigtail light bulb, or a non-contact voltage detector to ensure they are dead.
+Next, disconnect the existing switch and tape the ends of the wire separately.
 Do not connect the switch wires together.
-Even with the circuit...
+Even with the circuit breaker turned off and the wires...